In this short video, Michael gives some tips on how to get the most out of your time, energy, and focus.

 2) Improve our Energy and Focus.

 For this article I’m going to assume we can’t create time, however we can invest in activities that improve our energy and focus.
-These might include exercise, rest and relaxation periods, meditation and hobbies.
+These might include exercise, rest and relaxation periods, meditation and hobbies, and what and when we eat.

 If they’re important to us, include them in our daily routines.
 They’ll improve our effectiveness.